Workweek and weekend: Czech Republic

 Full-time employment is usually Monday to Friday, eight hours per day and forty hours per week.
 Many shops and restaurants are open on Saturday and Sunday, but employees still usually work forty hours per week.

 Denmark

 Denmark has an official 37-hour working week, with primary work hours between 6:00 and 18:00, Monday to Friday.
 In public institutions, a 30-minute lunch break every day is included as per collective agreements, so that the actual required working time is 34.5 hours.
 In private companies, the 30-minute lunch break is normally not included.
 The workday is usually 7.5 hours Monday to Thursday and 7 hours on Friday.
 Some small shops are closed Monday.

 Estonia

 In Estonia, the working week begins on Monday and ends on Friday.
 Usually a working week is forty hours.
 Most pharmacies, shops, bars, cafés, and restaurants will operate on Saturdays and Sundays.
+Over a seven-day period, the employee may work a maximum of 48 hours on average but in agreement with the employee and provided that the agreement is not unfair, the employee may work an average of 52 hours over a seven-day period.
+If the employee works more than the time agreed upon, it is overtime, summarized overtime is calculated at the end of the calculation period and is compensated with paid time off or at a rate of 1.5 times the wages.